There are several scenarios where Facebook does not append the Facebook Click Identifier (fbclid) parameter to your Facebook shared URL.

 Conditions for missing fbclid parameter

-The following are the conditions where the fbclid parameter is missing / unreadable from your Facebook outbound link and this will ultimately affect some of your analytic tools such as Google Analytics.
+The following are the conditions where the fbclid parameter is missing / unreadable from your Facebook outbound link and this will ultimately affect some of your analytic process on tools such as Google Analytics.

 - For Organic link (posts/comments) on a mobile browser, it launches the in-app browser and Facebook will NOT append the fbclid parameter.